Thursday, 20 October 2016

 Syntax: cp source file target file

-sample1 sample2
+$cp sample1 sample2

-–i sample1 sample2 à if sample2 already existed then
+$cp –i sample1 sample2 à if sample2 already existed then it asks the confirmation.

 Rename a file:

-file test to sample we would say:
+If you want to rename the file test to sample we would say:

 $mv test sample

-mv command also has the
+mv command also has the power to rename directories.

 $mv olddir newdir

-Note: Moving a file implies removing it from its current
+Note: Moving a file implies removing it from its current location and copying it at a new location.

 mv file1 file2 newdir